 The Queens Boulevard Subway was built as part of the vast Independent City-Owned and Operated Subway, the IND, conceived by then Mayor John F. Hylan in 1922.
 At the time Queens was still very rural but the building of the elevated subways, today’s N/Q and 7 trains, had brought explosive growth to the once sleepy farm communities of Newtown, Woodside, Elmhurst and Corona.
 Queens Boulevard itself did not yet exist but instead was a series of unrelated city streets.
 The city, seeking to build better access to Manhattan, combined the new subway and highway into one project to connect Long Island City with Jamaica.

 The city built the IND to handle a much larger future city.
 The Queens Blvd Line was designed to be the central trunk line through the heart of Queens; it would soak up riders in Queens is sift them along 8th Ave, 6th Ave, and Brooklyn via the Crosstown Line.
 Not only did this help the growth of Queens but it also helped move the central business district from lower Manhattan to Midtown.
 The trunk-branch design is a hallmark of the NYC Subway as almost all lines run along a trunk subway under major avenues in Manhattan and then branch out into neighborhoods in the outer boroughs.
-The Queens Blvd Line was thus runs backwards with its branches splitting in Manhattan and the trunk running through Queens.
+The Queens Blvd Line was built as a reverse-trunk line with its branches splitting in Manhattan and the trunk running through Queens.
 This was not, however, the original intent as planners designed the Queens Blvd Line as the first phase of a broader plan to have new subways branch off as the farm land developed into residential communities.
 As the needs of the city changed many of the parts where left behind.
 There are many places throughout the NYC Subway where provisions were left for future subways that never came to be and the Queens Blvd Line is littered with them.

 Crosstown LineThe first segment of the Queens Blvd Line between 50th St/8th Ave and Roosevelt Ave opened August 19, 1933 (not quite year after the 8th Ave Subway was opened).
 Six days before a segment of the Queens Blvd Line, part of the Crosstown Line, opened from Queens Plaza to Nassau Ave.
 The first mystery of the Queens Blvd Line is why it was designed with only the express tracks leading into Manhattan and the local tracks led into Brooklyn.
 Trunk lines in Manhattan at the time (this includes the 7th Ave, Lexington Ave, and Broadway Lines) were designed in such a way where local trains would terminate in lower Manhattan while express trains would continue into Brooklyn.
 This made sense as downtown Manhattan was the primary destination of most riders and express trains would be able to handle the crowds coming in from Brooklyn or the Bronx.
 When designing the IND the city took this idea one step further and designed their new subways to only run local trains within each borough while riders needing to get into Manhattan could transfer to express trains (note: this was not the case for Bronx-Manhattan trains as all trains in the Bronx were run into Manhattan, though as designed IND Concourse Line trains, B/D, could terminate at 145th if need be).
 In downtown Brooklyn what today is the New York Transit Museum was in fact a working subway station, Court St station, that was designed to be the terminal for the IND Fulton St Line (an updated plan called for 2nd Ave trains to connect with it).
 The IND Fulton St Line was designed to run all the way to the Nassau Co. border so keeping local trains within Brooklyn made sense on paper.
 When the Fulton St Line opened it only ran with one local train from Manhattan to Rockaway Ave so a shuttle was run between Court St and Hoyt-Schermerhorn Sts stations.
 Ridership was low and the IND soon scrapped the idea.
 At Queens Plaza station we can see the shortsightedness of this kind of transportation planning.
 When it opened the Queens Blvd Line had an express service between 8th Ave and Roosevelt Ave and local service between Roosevelt Ave and Nassau St. As express stations were spaced relatively far apart this forced the majority of riders to transfer at Queens Plaza.
 As Queens began to develop this proved more and more frustrating.